In this guide, you’ll learn exactly how to build the best push pull legs routine you can to achieve the best results possible.

 This means controlling each rep and focusing on force production.

-Muscle growth is all about generating as much tension as possible on the muscles and fatiguing the muscles to the point where they’re forced to grow.
+Building muscle is all about generating as much tension as possible on the muscles and fatiguing the muscles to the point where they’re forced to grow.

 Pretty simple but it needs to be stated.